Mara-faye/armia_drinks/README.md

 - ~~Resolve outstanding issues with OBS Browser Source (Font, drink, username)~~
 - ~~Fix bug when going back to attract after a request~~
 - ~~Testing and integration of Alert mode.
 Extra slide animation?~~
+- Refactor to work with streamerbot-client
+- Send chat the drink information in Alert
 ----